Elastic Graphs: Weak graphs and minimizing Lipschitz energy

 To complete the proof of Theorem~\ref{thm:weak-stretch}, start with any tension edge~$\vec e_0$ of~$K_1$.
 (There is at least one since not all edges of $K_1$ are null.)
 Use Lemma~\ref{lem:tension-chain} to construct a non-backtracking chain of tension and null edges forward and backward from $\vec e_0$.
 Either the chain ends in a marked point both forward and backward, or there is a repeated oriented edge.
-In either case we can extract a marked curve~$c$ (either an interval or a cycle) so that both $c$ and $\psi \circ c$ are (weakly) reduced.
+In either case we can extract a marked curve~$c$ (either an arc or a loop) so that both $c$ and $\psi \circ c$ are reduced (as weak maps).
 Thus $\Lip(\psi) = \ell(\psi \circ c)/\ell(c) = \ell[\psi \circ c]/\ell[c]$.
-If we make the null paths as efficient as possible and close off to make a cycle the first time that an oriented edge is repeated in the chain, then $c$ will cross each (unoriented) edge of~$K_1$ at most twice. \end{proof}
+If we make the null paths as efficient as possible and close off to make a cycle the first time that an oriented edge is repeated, then $c$ will cross each (unoriented) edge of~$K_1$ at most twice. \end{proof}

 \begin{remark} The proof of Theorem~\ref{thm:weak-stretch} is similar to the proof of Proposition~\ref{prop:tt-curve}.
 The presence of null edges introduces extra complications in Theorem~\ref{thm:weak-stretch}. \end{remark}